Call (888) 651-9785

 Ideal for experienced divers, this 6-hour diving trip in Thingveiller National Park allows you to discover the incredible Silfra fissure — the continental plates that separate North America and Eurasia.
 During two dives, you’ll marvel at ancient lava formations and swim into the void between two tectonic plates.
 This small-group tour is limited to four people, and includes all diving gear and round-trip transport from Reykjavik.
 An accredited diving qualification is required.

-Your tour begins with either pickup in Reykjavik or a meeting point in Thingveiller National Park.
+Your tour begins with pickup from downtown Reykjavik.
 Here, you’ll greet your guide and small group and travel to your diving point.
 After a safety briefing, you’ll don your equipment and embark on your first dive of the day.

 After plunging into the icy water, you’ll discover ancient lava formations and the Silfra fissure — the tectonic boundary that separates North America from Eurasia.
 The gentle current and high visibility of the water makes exploration effortless and rewarding.